ReneeDeLuca/goal-crushers/README.md

 ### Prerequisites

-Before running the NeuroTrack web app, make sure you have the following installed on your system:

-Node.js is required
+- Node.js (required)
-npm install
+- npm install
-Create a .env file in the root directory and set the required environment variables, such as database credentials, API keys, etc.
+- Create a .env file in the root directory and set the required environment variables, such as database credentials, API keys, etc.

 ## Optimizations